Diamond Fluorescence

 Very Strong

-These diamonds under UV lights display a phenomenal blue glow, and their hazy appearance is visible to the naked eye.
+These diamonds under UV lights display a phenomenal blue fluorescent color, and their hazy appearance is visible to the naked eye.
 These kinds of diamonds come under this grade.

 To understand the effect of fluorescence on a diamond, gemological labs conduct different experiments under a controlled environment.
 To understand and observe the ramifications of this glow, gemologists exposed different diamonds under UV light and measured the effect.
-As per these experiments, they prepared a grading chart, depicting the strength and visibility of the fluorescence.
+As per these experiments, they prepared a Diamond Fluorescence Chart, depicting the strength and visibility of the fluorescence.

 The different grades of fluorescence have different effects on the appearance of a diamond.
-The diamonds that come under expensive categories like D-E-F with high colors are valuable when they come without any glow.
-On the other hand, diamonds fall under faint-grade fluorescence, here, fluorescence has a rare effect on the natural appearance of a diamond.
+The diamonds that come under expensive categories like D-E-F grade diamond colors are valuable when they come without any glow.
+On the other hand, diamonds that fall under faint-grade fluorescence, here, fluorescence has a rare effect on the natural appearance of a diamond.
 In general terms, the presence of fluorescence is not considered good for diamonds, in most cases it harms the overall appearance and value of a diamond.

 FIND THE PERFECT DIAMONDS FOR YOUR CREATIONS